-The process for each type of divorce is essentially the same, and it’s relatively easy to alter a divorce from bed and board into a “normal” divorce after one year of legal separation.
+The process for each type of divorce is essentially the same, and it’s relatively easy to alter a divorce from bed and board into a “normal” divorce after either six months or one year of legal separation.

 Once you’ve decided whether you want a legal divorce or a divorce from bed and board, the next step is figuring out your grounds for separation.